Stone Fleet (New South Wales): First Dunmore

 Dunmore collided with a naval pinnace off Mrs Macquarie's Point in Sydney Harbour in January 1909, resulting in the drowning of 15 sailors from HMS Encounter.
 In November 1910, almost at the same location as the previous collision, Dunmore collided with the steam launch, Lady Hopetoun.
 The steam launch had some slight damage.
 In June 1911, a wharf labourer fell from a suspended plank onto the wharf at Pyrmont, while unloading gravel from Dunmore.
 Although he kept working at the time, around three weeks later he died in Sydney Hospital, as a result of injuries received in the fall.

+Dunmore, beached at Lady Bay, after her collision with Kiama.

 Outbound from Sydney, Dunmore was involved in another collision, in April 1914, off the Heads of Sydney Harbour; this time she collided with another 'Stone Fleet' ship, the steel-hull Kiama, which was inbound and fully-laden with crushed stone at around 1 a.m. in the morning.
 Although Dunmore was left with a gaping hole in her bow and was taking in water, she remained afloat long enough to be beached at Lady Bay.
 In August 1915, while leaving the harbour at Port Kembla, the ship Southborough struck Dunmore, which was lying at anchor there.
 Both ships suffered minor damage.
 In September 1915, the Dunmore ran aground on a reef near Bradley's Head, during a fog, but sustained little damage.
 In February 1918, the Dunmore was involved in another collision—this time with the tug Champion—and sustained damage; a Court of Marine Inquiry found the Champion's master responsible.

 In mid 1918, Dunmore left the local coastal trade.
 She was then used on interstate routes, but was back on the run from Shellharbour to Sydney, by early 1921.
 In March 1925, after a period of inactivity, Dunmore sank at her moorings at Balmain.